 Notes

-- Baking Vessel: Be sure to use a baking dish to contain any butter that may leak out of your chicken breasts.
+- Be sure to use a baking dish to contain any butter that may leak out of the chicken breasts.
 You can also line a baking sheet with aluminum foil for easy cleanup.

-- Wire Rack: Place your chicken on top of a wire rack set on a baking sheet or dish to help the meat get crispy on all sides and prevent soggy bottoms.
+- Place the chicken on top of a wire rack set on a baking sheet or dish to help the meat get crispy on all sides and prevent soggy bottoms.

-- Browning: If your chicken is browning too quickly, tent it loosely with foil about halfway through baking.
+- If the chicken is browning too quickly, tent it loosely with foil about halfway through baking.

 Leave a Review